basvandriel/dagster-bigdata-poc/STREAMING_ARTICLE.md

 - 10GB file: ~5MB RAM
 - 100GB file: ~5MB RAM

-No more sweating server costs or crashed pipelines!

-Testing with our 2.9M read BAM file:

-- **Memory usage:** Constant (~chunk size + overhead)
-- **Throughput:** ~34,000 reads/second
-- **Scalability:** Works identically for 100GB files
-- **CPU efficiency:** Minimal overhead from streaming

-**Memory scaling:**
-- 1GB file: ~5MB RAM
-- 10GB file: ~5MB RAM
-- 100GB file: ~5MB RAM

 ---

-### Error Handling That Doesn't Suck
-- Validate BAM files before processing (don't waste time on corrupted files)
-- Graceful handling of network timeouts
-- Proper cleanup of file handles and temporary resources
-- Meaningful error messages for debugging

----

-## Lessons Learned (The Hard Way)
+## Lessons learned

 1. **Dagster's dynamic outputs aren't truly streaming** - They buffer everything first.
-Don't assume they're lazy!

 2. **Python generators are your friend** - They enable true streaming with minimal memory overhead.

-3. **Sometimes simpler is better** - One op handling streaming + processing beat complex multi-op architectures.
+3. **Keep it simple** - One op handling streaming + processing beat complex multi-op architectures.
 4. **Test with real data** - Our 2.9M read file caught issues that toy examples wouldn't have.
 5. **Memory efficiency is achievable** - You don't need to load everything into RAM to process big data.

 ---